News-Medical speaks to Robert Schmalzigaug from Evident, to explore the field of bioluminescence imaging and the applications of the LV200 microscope.

 So, what people have used bioluminescence for until now is mostly to look at gene expression in day and night cycles, famously known as circadian rhythms.
 A large number of genes are up- or down-regulated over these 24-hour cycles, and these changes happen over periods of hours.
 Using other methods, it was possible to capture the signal of a large group of cells.
 However, with bioluminescence microscopy people can look at the rhythms of every individual cell and also the whole population of cells under study.

-With a specialized microscope like the LV200 from Olympus, together with recently developed luciferases that are much brighter, we can now study processes that happen much faster.
+With a specialized microscope like the LV200 from Evident, together with recently developed luciferases that are much brighter, we can now study processes that happen much faster.
 For example, you can look at calcium signaling that happens within seconds.
 You can also start looking at how proteins move within cells and see changes on a minute-to-minute or a second-to-second basis.
 You can also start to look at how proteins interact with each other and wherein the cells they interact.

 But there are some other more specialized applications.
 For example, scientists have started to look at radioactive decay with luminescence.
 In their metabolic studies, they grow cells on scintillation plates in culture dishes and observe how cells take up radiotracer molecules over time.